-Because my work may be new to you, I’ve put together this page of frequently asked questions.
-I hope I’ve thought of everything you want to know.
+Because you might be new here, I’ve put together this page just for you.
+I hope I’ve thought of everything you might want to know.

 Here are answers to some fun questions I get about myself, my work, and more.